More Efficient Supercomputers

 For more information about this project's power trade-offs, see section 4.2 of the US NERSC research paper.

 Green Flash is just a design concept right now, while Tianhe-1A is an operating machine.
 One area innovators are building machines using CPUs designed for embedded applications like mobile devices is to create mega-servers.
 Higher processor speeds are usually associated with higher heat generation, which in turn increases the energy required to cool the equipment and worsens a supercomputing or cloud service facility's PUE.
 In contrast to typical CPUs, processors designed to be embedded in devices are specifically designed for low power consumption.

-Titan image courtesy of Oak Ridge National Laboratory
+Images courtesy of Chinese People's Liberation Army, Oak Ridge National Laboratory